LibCrowds/libcrowds/contrib/deploy/README.md

 # store the public key
 mkdir .ssh
 chmod 700 .ssh
-cp contrib/deploy-key.pub .ssh/authorized_keys
+cp contrib/deploy/deploy-key.pub .ssh/authorized_keys

 # restrict permissions to authorized_keys
 chmod 600 .ssh/authorized_keys

 # create a post-receive hook
-cd /var/www/vue-pybossa-frontend
-cp contrib/post-receive .git/hooks
+cp contrib/deploy/post-receive .git/hooks
-chmod +x post-receive
+chmod +x .git/hooks/post-receive

+# exit
 ```

-Save the file and exit the server.
+All done, you can now exit the server.

 ## Modifying travis.yml

-In the `after_success` section add the following line:
+In the `after_success` section of [.travis.yml](.travis.yml) add the following line:

 ```
 - git remote add deploy "deploy@{frontend-server-ip}:/var/www/vue-pybossa-frontend"
 ```

+Now push this change (or submit a pull request) to master.
+All future changes to
-All future changes to master that successfully pass tests will now be deployed
-to the remote vue-pybossa-frontend instance.
+master that successfully pass tests will now be deployed to the remote
+vue-pybossa-frontend instance configured above.